jelic1marko/tikz/README.md

 # tikz
-A library of tikz-based diagrams for scientific publications
+A library of tikz-based LaTeX diagrams for scientific publications